-The first suggestion of using Belleville washers for seismic protection of substation equipment was in a report prepared for Bonneville Power Administration [1].
+The first suggestion of using Belleville Washers for seismic protection of substation equipment was in a report prepared for Bonneville Power Administration [1].
 The suggestion was made in the context of lightning arresters.
-The 1984 edition of IEEE 693 [21] briefly mentions the possibility of Belleville washers for seismic protection, but this was removed in subsequent edition.
-Seattle City Light has been installing Belleville washer stacks for seismic protection of their equipment; the present research was driven by this.
+The 1984 edition of IEEE 693 [21] briefly mentions the possibility of Belleville Washers for seismic protection, but this was removed in subsequent edition.
+Seattle City Light has been installing Belleville Washer stacks for seismic protection of their equipment; the present research was driven by this.

-The goal of this project is to study the effectiveness of Belleville washers for seismic protection of equipment such as capacitive voltage transformers (CVT), capacitor banks etc. that do not have moving parts (such as in switches) and do not have complex dynamic modes of their own (such as dead tank circuit breakers).
+The goal of this project is to study the effectiveness of Belleville Washers for seismic protection of equipment such as capacitive voltage transformers (CVT), capacitor banks etc. that do not have moving parts (such as in switches) and do not have complex dynamic modes of their own (such as dead tank circuit breakers).
 Such equipment, when mounted on support structures, essentially behave as rigid bodies rocking under horizontal ground motion due to the flexibility of the support structure.
-When Belleville washer stacks are installed at the base of such equipment, above the support structure, the equipment will rock under horizontal ground motion relative to the support structure.
-The Belleville washer stacks are expected to provide damping through frictional dissipation under such motion, resulting in reduction of equipment base moment relative when they are rigidly connected to the support structure.
+When Belleville Washer stacks are installed at the base of such equipment, above the support structure, the equipment will rock under horizontal ground motion relative to the support structure.
+The Belleville Washer stacks are expected to provide damping through frictional dissipation under such motion, resulting in reduction of equipment base moment relative when they are rigidly connected to the support structure.
 In deforming to provide frictional dissipation, the washer stacks will also invariably reduce the frequency; this reduction may further aid in reducing base moment.
 This could potentially occur at the expense of increased terminal deflection that must be accommodated.

 The objectives of this project are:

-Develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system for a given equipment (together with given seismic demand and support structure).
+Develop an analysis-based systematic approach for design of a Belleville-Washer seismic protective system for a given equipment (together with given seismic demand and support structure).

 Develop support for such an approach through physical experiments.